Abraham Serfaty: Views on Zionism

 Abraham Serfaty was a fervent anti-Zionist, to the extent that he declared that Zionism had nothing to do with Judaism.
 He moreover stated that the Jews had no right to Palestine, especially Jerusalem and the Western Wall.
 He led several demonstrations supporting the Palestinian people, especially during Israeli air raids on Gaza, stating that Jerusalem was the capital of Palestine and that Israelis had no right to it.

 In "Prison Writings on Palestine", he writes:"Zionism is above all a racist ideology.
 She is the Jewish reverse of Hitlerism [...]It proclaims the State of Israel "a Jewish state above all," just as Hitler proclaimed an Aryan Germany."

-Death

-Abraham Serfaty died on 18 November 2010, at the age of 84 in a clinic in Marrakech.